langjam/jam0004/tap/docs/tap.md

 ```

 ## Index
-You're index finger is used for -----.
+You're index finger is used for interactions with the user.
 ```
 soft   - print
 medium - get user input